-Your first two coats need to be thin, but you will be able to go thicker with the rest of the layers.
+Your first two coats need to be thin, the rest of the layers will be thicker.

-Please note, the boot has lots of undercuts and openings, so take care to get the latex into all the nooks and crannies.
+Please note, the boot has lots of undercuts and openings.
+Take care to get the latex into all the nooks and crannies.

-Try to prevent extra latex material from piling up in those areas for the first couple of coats by brushing any mounded up areas and thin it out.
+Try to prevent extra latex material from piling up in those areas for the first couple of coats.
+Do this by brushing any mounded up areas and thinning it out.

-Another thing to try to avoid is to brush latex over the area that you have already brushed or you may end up lifting the rubber off accidentally.
+Another thing to try to avoid is re-brushing latex over the area that you have already brushed.
+Otherwise, this may end up lifting the rubber off.